ClementNerma/NightOS/docs/specs/permissions.md

 Permissions are split across different categories:

-- _Safe_: basic permissions, like windows creation, which are granted automatically by default ;
+- _Basic_ (B): basic permissions, like windows creation, which are granted automatically by default ;
-- _Implicit_: permissions implied by the usage of an application, like opening a file with an application grants it an access while the application is running ;
+- _Implicit_ (I): permissions implied by the usage of an application, like opening a file with an application grants it an access while the application is running ;
-- _Interactive_: modifying non-critical parts of the state of the system, like controlling the global volume or reading
+- _Global_ (G): modifying non-critical parts of the state of the system, like controlling the global volume or reading
-- _Sensitive_: accessing sensitive informations, like filesystem or network access ;
+- _Sensitive_ (S): accessing sensitive informations, like filesystem or network access ;
-- _Privacy_: accessing privacy-related data, like microphone or webcam access
+- _Privacy_ (P): accessing privacy-related data, like microphone or webcam access

 There are also [domain-controlled permissions](../features/domains.md) as well as [application proxies](../technical/dev-mode.md#application-proxies)) which influence how permissions are granted.